buiapp/reaktiv/docs/quickstart.md

 ## Next Steps

+- Read [Why reaktiv?](why-reaktiv.md) to understand when and why to use reaktiv
 - See the [Core Concepts](core-concepts.md) page for a deeper understanding of reaktiv's design
-- Check out the [Examples](examples.md) page for real-world usage examples
+- Check out the [Examples](examples/index.md) page for real-world usage examples
 - Explore the [Advanced Features](advanced-features.md) for more powerful capabilities